ts4z/barge-rulebook/src/dramadugi.md

 ### Notes

-At BARGE 2024, this game will appear in a tournament, played [pot-limit](pot-limit.md).
+At BARGE 2024, this game appeared in a tournament, played [pot-limit](pot-limit.md).